Data Formats

 The following relationships hold among the 11 frequencies:

-can be split into several subgroups by classifying individuals by 4 different criteria:
+can be split into several subgroups by classifying individuals by 4 different criteria:- by condition (

 cd